Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 For example, if you’re planning a new promotion, your promotional forecast will impact the amount of product that should be sent to each store.
 Additionally, you may have a strategy in place outlining that distribution centers should push 50% of the forecasted demand to stores a couple of days before the promotion launches to ensure store associates have time to build promotional displays.
 As soon as the promotion plan is made within the system, the relevant information is immediately visible in the distribution center forecast as well, allowing them to deliver goods to stores on the right dates and in the right quantities.

 Norwegian gardening retailer Felleskjøpet Agri, who had been relying on manual processes executed by store managers, automated and centralized their supply chain processes, providing demand forecasting, automatic replenishment, allocations, and integrated supply chain planning for their 96 stores and one distribution center.
-After implementation, Felleskjøpet Agri saw a 7.8% improvement to on-shelf availability, a 33% inventory reduction, and a 20-day reduction in days of supply.
+After implementation, Felleskjøpet Agri saw a 7.8% improvement in on-shelf availability, a 33% inventory reduction, and a 20-day reduction in days of supply.

 The most efficient way to meet both store and online demand is to fulfill orders from the same centrally held pool of stock in your distribution centers.
 The best practice to ensure availability across all channels is to create a virtual ringfence around part of the stock in your distribution center that’s earmarked for online sales.

-With virtual ringfencing, the system “reserves” the portion of your centrally held stock that’s allocated to online demand, ensuring stores can’t draw from it to fulfill store demand.
+With virtual ringfencing, the system “reserves” the portion of your centrally held stock allocated to online demand, ensuring stores can’t draw from it to fulfill store demand.
 It’s easy and efficient to send more stock to stores as the season progresses, but recalling goods from stores to distribution centers is always expensive and best avoided whenever possible.

 Ringfencing also enables your planners to deploy different strategies in different situations.
 For example, you can prioritize channels differently depending on the available supply—some retailers might want to maintain 100% online availability even if that means stores experience stockouts.
 To manage the process well, your system needs a good exception management process to ensure that all changes in demand are measured and accurately drive the actions necessary to meet your business’s goals.

-Whereas ringfencing helps streamline omnichannel distribution, cross-docking can help DIY retailers streamline distribution of bulky products.
+Whereas ringfencing helps streamline omnichannel distribution, cross-docking can help DIY retailers streamline the distribution of bulky products.
 This approach is effective when managing items so large that storage and subsequent redistribution are capacity-restrictive, or items that need to be directly allocated to stores rather than held centrally.
 This strategy could be effective for managing a number of DIY and home improvement products, including building supplies, garden and lawn equipment, and appliances.

 There are some requirements for cross-docking to work efficiently: